Wake up. Shower. Wash your face. Brush your teeth. Get dressed. Swipe on deodorant. Bolt out the door.

 San Francisco-born Native is on a mission to make deodorant sexy (again?) and personalized.
 Boasting scents that you just might want to eat (but please don’t!), at a price point that doesn’t make you gasp – “wait, it’s HOW MUCH per swipe?!” – Native is an approachable option for any natural deodorant newbies out there looking for a more health-conscious alternative.

 Native uses ingredients like coconut oil, baking soda, probiotics, tapioca starch, and shea butter to keep you feeling fresh and clean.
 Plus, the consistency of the stick is similar to a classic solid stick, for anyone adamantly opposed to getting any sort of gooey feeling underneath their arms.
+This is definitely a big advantage over Myro; you don’t end up with wetness right after you apply.
+This especially matters since you may want to apply it during the day while you’re at work, so the more “normal” feel of a dry stick is very nice.

 by Humankind Refillable Deodorant